-\$50

-\$25

-\$20

-\$125

-\$40

-\$25

-\$25

-\$250

-\$250

-\$250

-1ajor

-\$100

-\$100

-\$250
+Releases (if you use three [3] per rodeo year) \$250

+, ,

+Unnecessary roughness towards horse during

+competition or on rodeo grounds \$250

+Running out of drawn order \$250

+Working horse on markers .
+Major

+Failure to remove barrels (during practice) \$100

+Barrels not restored to original location \$100

+Practicing after ground is worked \$250

 Failure to make an honest effort \$50

 Dress Code \$100

-Grand Entry \$0
+Grand Entry

 Competition Discrepancy \$250

 Circling \$100

 Failure to pay entry fees by Tuesday (3:00 PM MT)

 whether turned out or competed \$50

-9.2.1.2.
+- 9.2.1.2.
 Contestant cannot be disqualified for not following a posted ground rule with the exception of a WPRA Board approved disqualification ground rule.
-Not complying with posted ground rules shall result in posted penalty.
-9.2.2.
-Any member who is subject to a written complaint for a minor rule violation will receive a statement from the WPRA Secretary notifying her of the alleged violation within sixty (60) days of said violation.
+Not complying with posted ground rules shall result in posted penalty. - 9.2.2.
+Any member who is subject to a written complaint for a minor rule violation will receive a statement from the WPRA Secretary notifying her of the alleged violation within sixty (60) days of said violation. - 9.2.2.1.

-9.2.2.1.
 It is the right of any member to protest any fine she receives.
 Member must pay fine and then submit a letter of protest to the WPRA office to be reviewed and determined by the Protest Committee.
 All protests and payment of fines must be received in the WPRA office no later than sixty (60) days from the happening or event.
 The decision and action of such Protest Committee shall be final and binding upon all parties, subject to an appeal to the Board of Directors.
 Such appeal shall be made by delivering to the Secretary of the Association with 14 days of the Protest Committee's decision notice that the aggrieved party desires an appeal.
 The appealing party will be responsible for the cost incurred by obtaining witnesses in her behalf and to insure the payment of such costs.
 Failure to comply will result in member being ineligible to enter.